Dawid Schoonwinkel

-Col Dawid Schoonwinkel was an officer in the South African Army from the artillery.
+Col Dawid Schoonwinkel was an artillery officer in the South African Army.

 Military career

 He joined the SADF in 1979 at 4 Field Regiment and completed the national service.
 He was appointed as an instructor at the School of Arty.
 He saw action in various roles during the Border War in Angola with 14 and 4 Artillery Regiments.
 He served as Battery Commander, Officer Commanding 4 Artillery Regiment, Second in Command School of Artillery from 1999-2006, SSO Research & Development 2006-2008 and OC School of Artillery in 2008 until his retirement in 2020.